 Why is that important for business?

-Overthinking makes business not only harder but getting stuck all of the time can also be really draining.
-And, as suggested by Jodi’s former coach, “stuck” often means that you know what you want but you are just not ready to admit it yet.
+Overthinking makes business not only harder, but getting stuck all of the time can also be really draining.
+And, as suggested by Jodi’s former coach, “stuck” often means that you know what you want but your are just not ready to admit it yet.

 “Over-analysis is a form of denial.
 To over-analyze means that you have the correct answer but are refusing to accept it - you go on searching for the answer you would prefer rather than accept the truth.
 Remember that the truth for one is not necessarily the truth for another, and that the truth has a tendency to drive you crazy just before it sets you free.
 Perhaps what you once thought was craziness is simply what it takes to free yourself from outdated beliefs.”